eparlato/rpg-combat-kata/README.md

 1. *Ranged* fighters have a range of 20 meters.

 1. Characters must be in range to deal damage to a target.

+## Retrospective ##

+- Are you keeping up with the requirements?
+Has any iteration been a big challenge?
+- Do you feel good about your design?
+Is it scalable and easily adapted to new requirements?
+- Is everything tested?
+Are you confident in your code?

+## Iteration Four ##

+1. Characters may belong to one or more Factions.
+    - Newly created Characters belong to no Faction.

+1. A Character may Join or Leave one or more Factions.

+1. Players belonging to the same Faction are considered Allies.

+1. Allies cannot Deal Damage to one another.

+1. Allies can Heal one another.